reegis/deflex/docs/getting_started.rst

     pip install deflex

 The deflex library is designed for Python 3 and tested on Python >= 3.6.
 We highly recommend to use virtual environments.
-Please see the `installation page <http://oemof.readthedocs.io/en/stable/installation_and_setup.html>`_ of the oemof documentation for complete instructions on how to install python and a virtual environment on your operating system.

 Basic usage